Hollabc-boye/LITA-DATA-ANALYSIS-CLASS-WORK-AND-ASSIGNMENT-H-R-DATA/README.md

 Solution: An introduction of clear job role, improved benefits and competitive compensation packages could be an effective retention startategy in this regard.

 3. Attrition by department analysis: It was found that R and D department face higher turnover rates.

 Solution: There is need for further investigation to identify departmental issues, such as their workload, leadership, that may be contributing to employee departures

 4. Attrition based on Gender: It was noticed that in all the analysis carried out, male has the highest attrition in all the records; From departmental, marital status, educational field, age band and other metrics

 Solution: Majority of male likes to balance family life, experience career advancement, have a good mentorship or role models, have a challenged career goals.
 They might seek employment elsewhere, where the above and more is available

 ### Recommendations
 ---
-- Assess employee satisfaction through the data: To leverage satisfaction metrics to assess wellbeing and job satisfaction analysis on employee feedback.
-- Identify the areas for improvement in workplace and employee relation.
 - Career development: Offering career growth opportunities could encourage employee to stay longer and perform at their best.
 - Competitive compensation: Regular review and adjustment of salary structure which ensure fairly compensation relative to their roles, experience and industry standard can help mitigate the risk of attrition before it happens.
 - Enable the development of targeted retention strategies.

 Generally, attrition is a multiple contributing factors.
 The data provides actionable insights that can guide human resources professionals in developing targetd strategies to improve employee retention.
-By addresssing the identified issues, organizations can reduce turnover, enhance employee satisfaction, and foster a more engaged and loyal workforce.👏
+By addresssing the identified issues, organizations can reduce turnover, enhance employee satisfaction, and foster a more engaged and loyal workforce.👏 🙇‍♀️

 🔚